Deep RL with Hierarchical Action Exploration for Dialogue Generation

 \subsection{Rewards}

-We desire to learn an agent intrinsically motivated to enrich the interactive content by capturing emotional cues in human reactions.
-Hence, we conceived four reward functions to assess how empathy the generated response is to the conversation.
-(1) The cosine similarity between the agent’s response and dull responses.
+Our goal is to develop an agent that is sufficiently intrinsically motivated to enrich the interactive content by capturing affective cues in human reactions.
+To achieve this, we devised four reward functions that assess how empathetic the response is to the conversation.
+(1) The average cosine similarity between the agent’s response and dull responses.
 An expression that lacks emotional engagement may limit the development of dialogue.
-(2) The outpouring of surprise emotion.
+(2) The outpouring of the emotion of surprise.
 It benefits to build trust and hold the partner’s attention throughout the conversation \cite{shum2018eliza}.
-(3) The length of response.
+(3) The length of response (i.e., the number of tokens in a response).
 It is a critical signal of engagement in conversation \cite{zhou2020design}.
-(4) The asking questions.
+(4) Asking questions.
 It is an active listening skill that links to conversation management and responsiveness \cite{bodie2012listening}.
-The totaled reward was delivered to the Q-functions for the policy evaluation, with details in Appendix C.
+The total reward was used as $r$, and more details on the scoring design are presented in Appendix \ref{app_B}.